kevinlichan/Coffee_Supplychain_POC/ProjectWriteUp.md

 ### Notes:
 * IPFS was not used in this project (optional)
-* Refer to ReadMe.md file for instructions in Getting Started to run the DApp
+* Refer to README.md for instructions in Getting Started to run the DApp

 ## References
 ### Built With: